 Visiting artist and activist program

-The wild and rewilding landscapes of Patagonia's newest national parks have moved us to share their spirit with others.
+The rewilding landscapes and rural cultures of this corner of Patagonia have moved us to share their spirit with others.
 Through the Visiting Artist and Activist program, we invite artists and activists working to imagine a healthier relationship between humans and the rest of nature to join us on an expedition.

 We have three hopes for you: